-Marco Briziarelli studies critical approaches to media and communication theory, especially as these fields intersect with broader issues in political and social theory, intellectual and cultural history.
-Dr. Briziarelli is also interested in media and social movements and critical conceptualization of digital labor.
-His work has appeared in Communciation and Critical/Cultural Studies, Critical Studies in Media Communication, Triple C, Continuum: Journal of Media & Cultural Studies, Journalism, Handbook on Global Media and Communication Policy.
-He is the author of the books The Red Brigades and the Discourse of Violence: Revolution and Restoration, and the soon to be published Gramsci, Communication and Social Change.
+Marco Briziarelli studies critical approaches to media and communication, especially as these fields intersect with broader issues in political and social theory, intellectual and cultural history.
+Dr. Briziarelli is currently interested in media and social movements, critical conceptualization of digital labor, and left wing populism.
+His work has appeared in Communciation and Critical/Cultural Studies, Critical Studies in Media Communication, Triple C, Continuum: Journal of Media & Cultural Studies, Journalism, and in many edited volumes.
+He is the author of several books: The Red Brigades and the Discourse of Violence: Revolution and Restoration, Gramsci, Communication and Social Change, and soon to be published Spectacle 2.0: Reading Debord in the Context of Informationalism Capitalism; Podemos and New Political Cycle.

 Briziarelli, M. and Kari kari, E. (2016).
 Mediating Social Media's Ambivalences in the Context of Informational Capitalism.
 International Journal of Civic Engagement and Social Change (IJCESC) 3(1), pp 1-22

 Briziarelli, M. (2016).
 To Feel and to Understand Political Struggle.
 The National Popular Rhetoric of Podemos.
 Journal of Communication Inquiry 40, 120-133.

 Briziarelli, M. (2015).
 The Immense Accumulation of Spectacles: Crisis Capitalism or Crisis Exceptionalism.
 Global Media Journal 12, 5-17.